Three Minute Thesis Competition

 As you get ready for this workshop, please prepare:

-• A draft of your slide for 3MT
+• A draft of your video for 3MT

-** The slide can be just a sketch of what you expect to present.
-It will most likely be greatly changed after the workshop.
+** The video draft can be just a sketch of what you expect to present.
+It will most likely change after the workshop.

 • A list of 5 or more key words for your presentation